bring/developer-site/_posts/2017-05-12-c3po-issue-in-booking.md

     - imprashast
 ---

-We at Bring have been using [c3p0](http://www.mchange.com/projects/c3p0/) in some of out applications from the past few years.
-Recently in once of the applications we faced an issue where we started to see lots of `APPARENT DEADLOCK` WARN errors.
+We at Bring have been using [c3p0](http://www.mchange.com/projects/c3p0/) in one of our application from the past few years.
+Recently we faced an issue where we started to see lots of `APPARENT DEADLOCK` WARN errors.

 The underlying database is MySql for reference.
 Logs looked something like this: